alvaroreinoso/testrepos/README.md

 sls offline start
 ```

-You can now hit the routes locally
+You can now hit the routes locally.
+I recommend installing *** Insomnia *** to do this.

+1. To install insomnia, go to https://support.insomnia.rest/article/11-getting-started#:~:text=Install%20the%20App&text=Visit%20the%20Downloads%20page%20to%20download%20the%20installer%20for%20your%20operating%20system.&text=After%20downloading%20the%20installer%2C%20double,create%20your%20first%20HTTP%20request.

+1. Open insomnia and import the `Insomnia.json` file for the project